 JET I don't believe in the existence of a single truth.
-And so, I don't necessarily look for 'the' truth.
-There's a minimum common denominator, a baseline that allows me JET Secrecy and loyalty are probably the two main attributo say "OK, I know that this happened because I've intertes of a liberation movement fighting for independence.
-It viewed my characters and their assistants and everyone is these two qualities that then become a major problem around them and everyone from all sides agrees on this within the institutions of the state which require transparenbit and then goes off on a different thing."
-So, when you're cy and technocrats.
-So, when I say the heroes of the libetrying to tell a story, everybody comes with their own senration struggle do not have the right skills for governing, I sibility and from their own perspective, and rightly so, bemean that after decades of functioning as an underground cause that's who they are and what they are bringing to the organisation and refining the skill of compartmentalising table.
-I'm not trying to say who's right and who's wrong. information, how do you expect them to do away with this overnight?
-Transparency becomes an issue even with un-
+And so I don't necessarily look for 'the' truth.
+There's a minimum common denominator, a baseline that allows me to say "OK, I know that this happened because I've interviewed my characters and their assistants and everyone around them and everyone from all sides agrees on this bit and then goes off on a different thing."
+So when you're trying to tell a story, everybody comes with their own sensibility and from their own perspective, and rightly so, because that's who they are and what they are bringing to the table.
+I'm not trying to say who's right and who's wrong.

 KE There were at least two great themes in the film.
-One is important details.
-Same goes for loyalty, you the clash of 'brother' against 'brother'-Thabo Mbeki and cannot expect someone coming out of years Jacob Zuma, comrades forged in the underground-and of struggle often against a faceless enemy to what happens to them.
-And the other, related great theme simply trust a person he knows nothing about is the relationship between liberation network, ruling party simply because they have the merit.
-I reand the diffusion of corruption in the era of independence. member one of the people in my last film Egypt's Modern That's the theme that emerges in Chinua Achebe's A Man Pharaohs saying that Nasser felt embattled and he had to of the People (1966) and Ayi Kwei Armah's The Beautyful choose between loyalty or merit of the ministers he was Ones Are Not Yet Born (1968).
-So many novels and films to choose.
-He chose loyalty.
-That is how the military took work through this theme in which liberation networks, over the state, because Nasser at that point did not have almost despite themselves, become vehicles for corrupany civilians he trusted enough with the vision he wanted tion through the form of the ruling party which finds itself to instate.
-If you look around the continent that is what has changing, almost despite itself. happened in most countries after independence.
+One is the clash of 'brother' against 'brother'-Thabo Mbeki and Jacob Zuma, comrades forged in the underground-and what happens to them.
+And the other related great theme is the relationship between liberation network, ruling party and the diffusion of corruption in the era of independence.
+That's the theme that emerges in Chinua Achebe's A Man of the People (1966) and Ayi Kwei Armah's The Beautyful Ones Are Not Yet Born (1968).
+So many novels and films work through this theme in which liberation networks, almost despite themselves, become vehicles for corrupchanging, almost despite itself.